SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-08-scotus-atrocities-2022.md

   it, and whether it was a bloc/split/unanimous decision.
 - The second output is the crosstabulation, giving the count of cases with the given assessment by me on the rows and the decision type on the column.
-  - As you can see, almost all my "AARGH" problems are due to conserviative bloc decisions.
+  - As you can see, almost all my "AARGH" problems are due to conservative bloc decisions.
   - The single exception was _US v Zubaydah_, where it really was kind of split in a way I just don't understand.
-- Finally, we performed a Fisher exact test: the null hypothesis is that my feelings are unrelated to the bloc/not-bloc nature of the decision; the alternative hypothesis is that the _are_ releated.
+- Finally, we performed a Fisher exact test: the null hypothesis is that my feelings are unrelated to the bloc/not-bloc nature of the decision; the alternative hypothesis is that the _are_ related.
 The verdict, with a $p$-value of $p \sim 0.5\%$, is that they are in fact related.

 So, yeah: I'm steamed about those Team Evil bloc votes.